 What we know about Cole Allen, suspected White House Correspondents' dinner shooter

-Cole Allen, a 31-year old teacher and engineer from Torrance, California, has been identified as the man suspected of opening fire at the White House Correspondents' Dinner Saturday night, two sources familiar with the matter told NPR.
+Cole Allen, a 31-year-old teacher and engineer from Torrance, Calif., has been identified as the man suspected of opening fire at the White House Correspondents' Dinner Saturday night, two sources familiar with the matter told NPR.
 The sources spoke on condition of anonymity because they were not authorized to speak publicly.

-Allen describes himself on LinkedIn as a "mechanical engineer and computer scientist by degree, independent game developer by experience, teacher by birth."
-He got a bachelor's degree in mechanical engineering from CalTech in 2017 and a master's degree in computer science from California State University Dominguez Hills last May.
+A LinkedIn page that appears to belong to Allen describes him as a "mechanical engineer and computer scientist by degree, independent game developer by experience, teacher by birth."
+It also says he got a bachelor's degree in mechanical engineering from Caltech in 2017 and a master's degree in computer science from California State University Dominguez Hills last May.

-According to his LinkedIn, Allen worked as a part-time teacher at C2 Education, a tutoring service that offers testing prep for high school students.
-He received a "teacher of the month" award from the company in December 2024.
+According to the LinkedIn page, Allen worked as a part-time teacher at C2 Education, a tutoring service that offers testing prep for high school students.
+He received a teacher of the month award from the company in December 2024.

 "You wouldn't expect him to be plotting some crazy, evil plan to kill the president," Jason said.
 "He was just quirky because he was a just really smart guy."